ddellacosta/barebones-shoreleave/README.md

 XHR ERROR: <h1>Invalid anti-forgery token</h1>
 ```

 ...is what I see in my console.
 Hmm, this is weird.
-At least we know it's working I suppose...
+At least we know CSRF protection is working I suppose...

 I dug back into Shoreleave-baseline (and after an hour of digging through the code), I could see that there was a cookie getting set that I don't have in my own simple app: